 Although cancer cells are always developing in our bodies, our immune systems usually kill them before they spread and do damage- unless we are weakened or unhealthy.
 Most of us are compromised in some way these days because of diets “rich” in processed and over-preserved foods, so colostrum is a vital supplement to fortify your body.
-If you already have cancer, colostrum is a powerful ally in the fight.
-It contains phytic acid which inhibits iron from reaching and nourishing cancer cells.
-It also isolates and starves fungi and viruses which would otherwise thrive on the iron in your system.

 I’ve wondered if this colostrum factor accounts for some of the health differences between my younger sister and me.
 Our mother bucked the bottle-feeding trend of the time and nursed me, but when little sister was born less than two years later, our by-then overwhelmed mother kept her on a bottle from day one.
 Throughout our early years and into adulthood, I have never been sickly, but my sister, who fell victim to seemingly every stomach bug and cold that swept through our elementary school, is now a breast cancer survivor and suffers from frequent sinus infections and bronchitis.